safeledger logo

 • Low Cost: It’s one of the most affordable legal structures to form.

-Types of Sole Proprietorship Businesses in the UAE
+Types of Sole Proprietorship Businesses in UAE

-The types of sole proprietorship businesses in the UAE are broadly categorized by the type of license they hold.
+The types of sole proprietorship businesses in UAE are broadly categorized by the type of license they hold.
 Choosing the right license is crucial while forming a company in UAE:

 • Commercial Sole Proprietorship: Only UAE and GCC nationals can form this type of business.
 It allows for commercial activities like trading, import, and export.